yu-chen-surf/tools/kvm_scripts/tdx-perf/docs/tdx_tuning_for_onednn.md

 - [summary](#summary)

 # Test settings
 The test is to compare the performance difference between a conventional VM and a TDX VM.
-Both TensorFlow and Pytorch have OneDNN embedded as the libray.
-Although running full model via TensorFlow, Pytorch would be more close to real production environment, it would be more effcient to expose the bottleneck by running specific sub-operations such as convolutions/matmuls, etc. Choose benchdnn for this purpose, which is provided by OneDNN.
+Both TensorFlow and Pytorch leverage OneDNN library for basic operation .
+Although running full model via TensorFlow, Pytorch would be closer to real production environment, it would be easier to expose any bottleneck by running specific sub-operations such as convolutions/matrix multiply, etc. Choose benchdnn for this purpose, which is provided by OneDNN.
 To get rid of any run-to-run variance, each vCPU of the VM instance is bind to 1 physical CPU on numa node 0.
 The cpufreq governor is set to "performance" mode, and turbo boost is disabled.
 The C-states deeper than C1 are all disabled.
 The Linux kernel is based on v6.8-rc5, with the basic TDX [patches](https://lore.kernel.org/lkml/cover.1708933498.git.isaku.yamahata@intel.com/) applied.

 # Performance gaps
 According to initial test, the throughput of training/inference-batched/inference-lb on a TDX VM is **18% ~ 125%** lower than that on a conventional VM.